Spearman's Rank Correlation

 - Need a robot or indicator based on this code?
 Order it on Freelance Go to Freelance

-This indicator is a type of an oscillator but it is more smooth unlike Stochastic, while not lagging at the reverse points.
+This indicator is one of oscillators.
+However, being compared to stochastic oscillator, it is smoother.
+Moreover, it does not delay in pivot points.

-The only external parameter affecting the calculation algorithm is rangeN setting the number of bars, for which we are looking for regularity.
-If rangeN = 14, we use the close prices sequence Close[i], Close[i+1], ...
-Close[i+rangeN-1] and create a sequence of ranks for them, i.e. the place each close price is located at, in case this sequence is sorted.
-In this case we have one real chart compared with a steadily increasing one.
+The only external parameter that influences the calculation algorithms is rangeN.
+It sets the amount of bars, for which we are trying to find regularities.
+If rangeN = 14, then we take the close price sequence Close[i], Close[i+1], ...
+Close[i+rangeN-1], and construct a rank sequence for them, i.e., we find the location of each close price when the sequence is sorted.
+In this case, one real chart turns to be compared to another, monotone increasing chart.

-The direction parameter means sorting in descending (true) or ascending (false) order.
-The value of the true parameter shows more traditional picture, while false shows a mirror image.

-The CalculatedBars parameter is implemented to limit the number of the bars the calculation is performed for and to save CPU resources (though it may not be so important).
-Zero value means the calculation refers to the whole available history.
-The Maxrange parameter that is equal to 30 sets the maximum calculation period.
-This parameter is also implemented to save resources and it can be useful for some traders.
+The parameter of direction means sorting from the highest to the lowest value (true) or from the lowest to the highest value (false).
+The value of true shows a more usual picture, whereas false produces an inverted image.
+Parameter CalculatedBars is introduced in order to limit the amount of bars under calculation, to save CPU resources (though that wasn't needed).
+Zero value of this parameter means that calculations will be performed for all history available.
+Parameter Maxrange = 30 sets the maximum calculation period.
+This parameter was introduced in order to save resources, as well, so maybe somebody will need it.

 Translated from Russian by MetaQuotes Ltd.